HoiJean/djangoforbeginners-book/manuscript/ch1.md

 ## Install Git

 [Git](https://Git-scm.com/) is an indispensable part of modern software development.
 It is a [version control system](https://en.wikipedia.org/wiki/Version_control) which can be thought of as an extremely powerful version of _track changes_ in Microsoft Word or Google Docs.
-With git, you can collaborate with other developers, track all your work via commits, and even revert to any previous version of your code even if you accidentally delete something important!
+With git, you can collaborate with other developers, track all your work via commits, and revert to any previous version of your code even if you accidentally delete something important!

 On a Mac, because Homebrew is already installed we can simply type `brew install git` on the command line: